-7.5 Office staff
+6.5 Office staff

 Office staff are expected to take calls from parents about absence and record it on the school system.
 They will also call parents whose child is absent without reason as per our ring back procedure.
+They will also assist in monitoring attendance dta and provide attendance reports as requested.